-Find information on how AM determines the redirection URL, and on configuring the Validation Service to trust redirection URLs, in Configure success and failure redirection URLs.
+For more information on how AM determines the redirection URL, and to configure the Validation Service to trust redirection URLs, refer to Configure success and failure redirection URLs \Box .

 The URL is also saved in the nodeState object on the successUrl key.
 Learn more in Customize authentication trees \Box .